 Surroundings, Axarquia, White Villages

-So, if you still haven’t decided where to go this year, discovering the Axarquia can be a very good idea.
-Only a few kilometres away there are mountains up to more than 2000 metres above sea level, where beautiful white villages of Arabic origin are hidden.
+So, if you still not sure about your holiday destination, discovering the Axarquia can be a very good idea.
+Only a few kilometres away there are mountains up to more than 2000 metres above sea level, where beautiful white villages of Arabic origin.

 This is the setting of the Nerja Caves, situated in the foothills of the high mountains of the Sierras Tejeda, Almijara and Alhama, with a very high natural value.